Etinan: Historical background

-People & Culture
+People and Culture

 The area is mainly inhabited by the Iman Ibom people who are characteristically dynamic, imaginative, industrious and intelligent.
 They generally speak Ibibio language and have a rich cultural heritage.
 Some of the cultural societies found here are Ekpo, Ekong, Ebre and Idiong.
 A greater percentage of the people are Christians although some forms of African traditional religion are practiced by few people.
 Their culture is reflected and displayed through dances, arts, and crafts.
 The main occupation of the people centres around farming and petty trading.
 Crops cultivated include yams, cassava, cocoyam and maize.
 Small scale manufacturing is also carried out by the people.
 A number of the people also engage in palm-wine tapping, crafts-making, wood-carving, sculpture and baking.

-Geographical Location & Climate
+Geographical Location and Climate

-Etinan Local Government Area is located on latitude 05001’N and longitude 07054’E. It is 26 kilometres south of Uyo, the Akwa Ibom State capital and 24 kilometres north of Eket.
+Etinan Local Government Area is located on latitude 05001’N and longitude 07054’E. It is 26 km south of Uyo, the Akwa Ibom State capital and 24 km north of Eket.
 It shares common boundaries with Onna, Nsit Ibom, Mkpat Enin, Ibesikpo Asutan, Abak and Uyo Local Government Areas.
 The entire Local Government Area lies in the tropical rainforest belt and has two distinct seasons – the rainy season and the dry season.
 The vegetation is evergreen.

+Cloud

+In Etinan, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.
+The clearest month of the year in Etinan is December, the cloudiest month is April.